About us

 Our solution

 SYN321 has shown beneficial properties with a favorable side effect profile and potential for long-term pain relief in animal studies.
-The novel combination therapy of SYN321 could provide patients the ability to live an active life again.
+The novel therapy of SYN321 could provide patients the ability to live an active life again.
 A patent has been approved for the unique binding between diclofenac and hyaluronan in SYN321, which offers several competitive advantages including a better side-effect profile compared to competing injectables, opioids, oral diclofenac and other NSAIDs.

 Trends